nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/_index.md

 ## What is the Package Cache?

-The **Package Cache** is the intermediary layer between the Core Engine and external Git repositories.
+The **Package Cache** is the intermediary layer between the CaD(configuration as data) Engine and external Git repositories.
 It maintains in-memory or database-backed representations of repositories, packages, and package revisions to improve performance and reduce load on external repository systems.

 The cache is responsible for: